RhetTbull/osxphotos/README.md

 Returns a list of the names of the persons in the photo

 #### `path()`
-Returns the absolute path to the photo on disk as a string.
-Note: this returns the path to the *original* unedited file (see `hasadjustments()`).
+Returns the absolute path to the photo on disk as a string.  **Note**: this returns the path to the *original* unedited file (see `hasadjustments()`).
 If the file is missing on disk, path=`None` (see `ismissing()`)

 #### `path_edited()`
 Returns the absolute path to the edited photo on disk as a string.
 If the photo has not been edited, returns `None`.
 See also `path()` and `hasadjustments()`.

 #### `ismissing()`
 Returns `True` if the original image file is missing on disk, otherwise `False`.
-This can occur if the file has been uploaded to iCloud but not yet downloaded to the local library or if the file was deleted or imported from a disk that has been unmounted.
-Note: this status is set by Photos and osxphotos does not verify that the file path returned by `path()` actually exists.
+This can occur if the file has been uploaded to iCloud but not yet downloaded to the local library or if the file was deleted or imported from a disk that has been unmounted. **Note**: this status is set by Photos and osxphotos does not verify that the file path returned by `path()` actually exists.
 It merely reports what Photos has stored in the library database.

 #### `hasadjustments()`
 Returns `True` if the picture has been edited, otherwise `False`